 Mimic: 1) You can play Mimic for its ability to copy a rival's Embody (if it's their exposed Deed) to then copy any of your own Deeds.
 2) In a game with 3 or more players, if you use Mimic to copy rival A's Deed (Spite, for example) which you in turn use to target rival B, it is rival B that gets the Mimic in their Future Life, if they want it.
 (That's Karma: the victim gets the card.)
-3) If a rival's exposed Deed is a Mimic, you can play Mimic to copy it, but nothing will happen (sorry, no loops).
+3) In a 4-player game you may Mimic the Deed of the player sitting across from you, but you may not play the copied Deed's effect on them.
+4) If a rival's exposed Deed is a Mimic, you can play Mimic to copy it, but nothing will happen (sorry, no loops).

 Roulette: If you ruin 2 cards, you may draw up to 3.
 If you ruin zero cards, you may draw 1.
+You may choose to draw fewer of course, and may look at each drawn card before choosing whether or not to draw the next.